 Sean Griffey (25:22)

-up in the morning, my back doesn't say that I'm young, but ⁓ it's nice to be perceived that way.
-You know, I told myself I'd say no to everything for a while and then see how ambitious I still want to be.
-And so it's been about a year.
-I've been doing, I've joined a number of boards.
+Well, thanks for saying that.
+I wake up in the morning, and my back doesn't say that I'm young, but it's nice to be perceived that way.
+I told myself I'd say no to everything for a while and then see how ambitious I still want to be.
+It's been about a year.
+I've joined a number of boards.
 I'm still on the board of the business that bought mine.
-So that's one, and then sort of private equity backed companies.
+So that's one.

-that were like industry dive when we joined private equity, joined some of their boards.
+And then private equity backed companies that were like Industry Dive when we joined private equity, we joined some of their boards.
 And I'm enjoying that.
 But one thing I find about being a board member is you can enjoy when the company is doing well, but you don't really own any of this success.
-So it's not as satisfying as doing something yourself and having real wins that you had a direct hand on.
-So I think there's at some point.
+So, it's not as satisfying as doing something yourself and having real wins that you had a direct hand on.
+I think at some point, I'll be looking for the next big thing to get back to competing.
+I like competing, I like operating, I like winning in the marketplace.
+And I think at some point I'll probably start looking for that.

 Elizabeth Shea (26:23)